-To further analyze the spatial profile of the learned units, we fit every unit by a two dimensional Gabor function \cite{jones1987evaluation}: $h(x', y') = A \exp(-(x'/\sqrt{2}\sigma_{x'})^2-(y'/\sqrt{2}\sigma_{y'}))\cos(2\pi fx' + \phi)$, where $(x', y')$ is obtained by translating and rotating the original coordinate system $(x_0, y_0)$: $x' = (x - x_0)\cos\theta+(y-y_0)\sin\theta, y' = -(x - x_0)\sin\theta+(y-y_0)\cos\theta$.
-The fitted Gabor patterns are shown in figure \ref{fig: filters}(b), with the average fitting $r^2$ equal to 0.96 ($\text{std} = 0.04$).
+To further analyze the spatial profiles of the learned units, we fit every unit by a two dimensional Gabor function \cite{jones1987evaluation}: $h(x', y') = A \exp(-(x'/\sqrt{2}\sigma_{x'})^2-(y'/\sqrt{2}\sigma_{y'}))\cos(2\pi fx' + \phi)$, where $(x', y')$ is obtained by translating and rotating the original coordinate system $(x_0, y_0)$: $x' = (x - x_0)\cos\theta+(y-y_0)\sin\theta, y' = -(x - x_0)\sin\theta+(y-y_0)\cos\theta$.
+The fitted Gabor patterns are shown in Fig. \ref{fig: filters}(b), with the average fitting $r^2$ equal to 0.96 ($\text{std} = 0.04$).
 The average spatial-frequency bandwidth is 1.13 octaves, with range of $0.12$ to $4.67$.
-Figure \ref{fig: filters}(c) shows the distribution of the spatial-frequency bandwidth, where the majority falls within range of $0.5$ to $2.5$.
+Fig. \ref{fig: filters}(c) shows the distribution of the spatial-frequency bandwidth, where the majority falls within range of $0.5$ to $2.5$.
 The characteristics are reasonably similar to those of simple-cell receptive fields in the cat \cite{issa2000spatial} (weighted mean $1.32$ octaves, range of $0.5$ to $2.5$) and the macaque monkey \cite{foster1985spatial} (median $1.4$ octaves, range of $0.4$ to $2.6$).
-To analyze the distribution of the spatial phase $\phi$, we follow the method in \cite{ringach2002spatial} to transform the parameter $\phi$ into an effective range of $0$ to $\pi/2$, and plot the histogram of the transformed $\phi$ in figure \ref{fig: filters}(c).
-The strong bimodal with phases clustering near $0$ and $\pi/2$ is consistent withsupplementary those of the macaque monkey \cite{ringach2002spatial}.
+To analyze the distribution of the spatial phase $\phi$, we follow the method in \cite{ringach2002spatial} to transform the parameter $\phi$ into an effective range of $0$ to $\pi/2$, and plot the histogram of the transformed $\phi$ in Fig. \ref{fig: filters}(c).
+The strong bimodal with phases clustering near $0$ and $\pi/2$ is consistent with those of the macaque monkey \cite{ringach2002spatial}.